sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-2-ifs.rst

 If you need help with random numbers, see lesson 2.9.

 For an extra challenge, have the program create a Scanner and read the question from standard input before generating a response.
+Repeat the user's question as part of the response.

 .. activecode:: code3_2_5